- Oops!Something went wrong.Please try again later.

 The Bottom Line

-Still, the long-term prospects of the business are much more relevant than next year's earnings.
-We have estimates - from multiple Americas Gold and Silver analysts - going out to 2023, and you can see them free on our platform here.
+Following on from that line of thought, we think that the long-term prospects of the business are much more relevant than next year's earnings.
+We have estimates - from multiple Americas Gold and Silver analysts - going out to 2024, and you can see them free on our platform here.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.